0xZaddyy/Tnxparser/README.md

 node txnparser.js

-The selected transaction IDs with maximum fees will be printed to the console.
+Details of the transaction Hex will be printed on the console.